 Needless to say, I and my team of around 10 direct report employees and the 250+ outsourced IT Systems Integrator staff that I directed, jumped in to correct the situation.
 I was able to re-obtain Health Net’s ATO within 90 days.
 I used that deep knowledge that I had quickly gained about the IT infrastructure and security of the enterprise through working side-by-side with my team 14-16 hour days, sometimes up to 6 days a week, to further enhance Health Net’s defense-in-depth posture and to build out the IT and Information Security Program, establishing: Corporate Information Security polices and guidelines; business-relevant metrics to measure effectiveness and efficiencies; Incident response and insider threat programs; Corporate Business Continuity and Disaster Response Programs; Internal/external Audit support processes; and a Forensics and cyber investigation team.
 Throughout the effort I worked together with the Physical and Personnel Security Dept, HR, Privacy and Legal to ensure that corporate policies and procedures were followed, corporate interests were represented, and to educate multiple stakeholders on the benefits that Information Technology and Security provided to the business and how it was a business enabler.

-During that process I also justified and obtained approval to double the size of my internal team to over 20 personnel and conducted a Request for Proposal (RFP) for a 24×7 Managed Security Service Provider (MSSP), including the SOC and a SIEM tool.
+During that process I also justified and obtained approval to double the size of my internal team to over 20 personnel and conducted a Request for Proposal (RFP) for a 24×7 Managed Security Service Provider (MSSP), including the SOC and a Security Information and Event Management (SIEM) tool.
 After a thorough evaluation of the multiple products and services available, a multi-year contract was awarded to McAfee/Leidos in December 2012.

 May 2013 – Feb 2018